Is working out at a gym not an option for you at the moment, and do you need a workout to build muscle at home?

 Week 3: A/B/A

-Intensity load and progression: use a weight with which you can manage 8-15 repetitions.
-When you can perform 15 repetitions with good form for all sets of a given exercise, slightly increase the load.
-For the push-ups and close grip push ups, you can start with the knee variations and progress to the decline variations.
+Intensity load and progression: use a weight with which you can manage 8-20 repetitions.
+When you can perform 20 repetitions with good form for all sets of a given exercise, slightly increase the load.
+For the close grip push ups, you can start with the knee variations, and, as you get stronger, progress to the decline variations.
+This also applies to the pull-up variations.

 Rest between sets: rest around 2 minutes between your sets.
-This should be sufficient inter-rest recovery so that intensity and volume aren’t compromised.
+This should be sufficient inter-rest recovery so that training intensity isn’t compromised.
 If you are in a hurry, you can pair each exercise with the next one and rest 1 minute between sets instead.

 Repetition tempo: perform repetitions in a controlled manner.
 Neither a super-fast, nor a super-slow approach seems to confer any benefits, so aim for around 1-2 seconds for the concentric and 1-2 seconds for the eccentric part of the exercises.